Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 # The Travelling Salesman Problem:

 The Travelling Salesman Problem (TSP) is a classic problem in decision mathematics.
 This involves finding the path of least weight in a weighted network that starts at a given vertex, traversing to all other vertices in the graph and returning to the starting vertex.
-There does
+There does not exist an efficient algorithm to find the optimal solution for the TSP